ryu878/bybit_simple_moving_average_bot/README.md

 <code>pip install pybit</code>

+## Run

+To dun the bot type in console:

+<code>python3 bybit_sma_bot.py</code>

+If you are using windows use python instead of python3 as well.

 ## Contacts
 Feel free to contact me via Discord: ryuryu#4087 or join my Discord group here: https://discord.gg/zSw58e9Uvf